Naywia/Svendeproeve2023/README.md

 * Inventory management: Easy access to information about artifacts, including location, condition, and history.

 ## Installation
-This is a school project and therefore should not be installed
+This project is not intended for installation as it is a school project.

 ## Technologies
 #### Language: